iTutFadU/lanitium/README.md

 - `anchor` - New source anchor
 - `expr` - Expression with a modified context

+### `elevated(level, expr)`
+Elevates source permission level for the expression inside.
+Works like `in_dimension()`.
+If the source has a higher permission level, nothing changes.
+- `level` - New minimum source permission level
+- `expr` - Expression with a modified context

 ### `send_success(message, broadcast?)`
 Sends a success message (like 'Filled 121 blocks').
 - `message` - Formatted message